TheTarados/AssDeb/ReadMe.md

 6. The timeline, where you can see what instruction the program executed in past steps, and what it will execute in future steps.
 A click on one of the instruction will make the program change to the corresponding state.

 The File menu in the bar on the top of the window lets you:
 - Open a file, in which case its content will show in the text area.
 - Close the file.
-This will clear the text area and reset the auto-save path.
+This will clear the text area and reset the auto-save pat.
 - Save a file, in which case the content of the text area can be written to a file.
 - Select a language, which is a WIP feature to support more than ArmV4.
 (Armv5 is not functional yet.)
+Note: Opened files will automatically receive changes via an auto-save: upon saving to a file or opening a file, any change done to the text area will impact the file you last opened/saved to.
+Closing the file will stop this synchronization.

 The Hex menu in the bar on the top of the window lets you:
 - Generate the Hex of the current code and put it in your clipboard.